Pole Position in Technology Business Management

 Turbocharging your Digital Value Model

-The ignition spark on your way from data to dashboard is the underlying calculation model, the Digital Value Model.
-It provides enough flexibility to incorporate enterprise-specific tags and attributes when allocating costs, while managing budget and demand are standardized in the processes layer, all with a focus on uncovering those value creating opportunities.
+The ignition spark on your way from data to dashboard is the core calculation model, the Digital Value Model.
+It's designed to be flexible, so you can add your company's unique labels and attributes when assigning costs.
+At the same time, it keeps things consistent in managing your budget and demand through standardized processes, all with the aim of uncovering value-creating opportunities.

 Live demo